 High government expenditure

-“While increased efforts to mobilise revenue through an expanded tax base should be pursued, the main culprit for recent huge deficits is the expenditure by government, which should be reined in over the short-to-medium term,” the report said.
+“While increased efforts to mobilize revenue through an expanded tax base should be pursued, the main culprit for recent huge deficits is the expenditure by government, which should be reined in over the short-to-medium term,” the report said.

 It identified key risks to monetary policy to include adverse developments in world commodity prices and foreign investment inflows.